kzdev-net/kzdev.perfutils/Source/Docs/articles/stringbuildercache-multithread-throughput-benchmarks.md

 ### Benchmark Operations

 ### Benchmark Parameters

+The following parameters were used in the benchmarks.
+These will appear as columns in the benchmark results along with the [standard BenchmarkDotNet columns](./stringbuildercache-benchmarks.md#legend).

-### HTML Reports
+### HTML Report

-Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in separate HTML files for each scenario.
+Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in a separate HTML file.

-They can be found [here](./MemoryStreamBenchmarks.BulkFillAndReadThroughputBenchmarks-report.html) for the `Bulk Fill And Read` scenario and [here](./MemoryStreamBenchmarks.SegmentedFillAndReadThroughputBenchmarks-report.html) for the `Segmented Fill And Read` scenario.
+This can be found [here](./StringsBenchmarks.StringBuilderThroughputBenchmarks-report.html).